 Resources for Members

-- AATA’s webinar “Tools for Art Therapists to Care for Clients and Self during COVID-19” can now be accessed on our continuing education platform.
-The 1-credit course is free for members.
-Our speakers covered best-practices for providing safe and hygienic materials, pivoting toward telehealth, and maintaining wellness and self-care during social distancing.
+- AATA’s webinars “Mental Health on the Front Lines of COVID-19”and“Tools for Art Therapists to Care for Clients and Self during COVID-19” can now be accessed on our continuing education platform.
+Both 1-credit courses are free for members and available for purchase for non-members.

 - “Art Therapy in Pandemics: Lessons for COVID-19,” Special Report in Art Therapy: Journal of the American Art Therapy Association.
 REMINDER – Members have access to the full digital archive of our Journal.
 You can access this article and others on MyAATA (first option under “Research” header in the Professional Development section).